dromara/newcar/README.md

   })
 ```

-Firstly, we need await `init()` until CanvasKit is loaded completely.
+1. Await `init()` until CanvasKit is fully loaded.

-Secondly, creating a `Scene` and a root as the first parameter of `Scene`.
+2. Create a `Scene` with a root widget as its first parameter.

-Finally, check out to the `defaultScene` and play the animation.
+3. Check out to the `defaultScene` and play the animation.

-Is it easy?
-Let's explore more deeply.
+Simple, right?
+Let's dive deeper.

-### Add Widgets as Root's Children
+### Adding Widgets as Root's Children

-Now, let's do something absorbing.
+Now, let's add some excitement.

 ```typescript
 await new nc.Engine()